haskellfoundation/HaskellSchool/en/lessons/basics/containers.md

 Linked lists are an extremely common data structure in functional programming, this means you are going to see them everywhere in Haskell.
 They are generally the first container a Haskell programmer reaches for.
-Because of slow append and relatively slow indexed access (O(n) where n is the index) they are generally used in situations where you know you are going to have to iterate over the entire data set, or you want to preserve the order of elements.
+Because of slow append and relatively slow indexed access (𝛰(n) where n is the index) they are generally used in situations where you know you are going to have to iterate over the entire data set, or you want to preserve the order of elements.

 A great example of an abstract data structure for which a linked list is a great concrete implementation are stacks.
-This is because pushing and popping are O(1).
+This is because pushing and popping are 𝛰(1).

-A bad use case would be for a queue, where either enqueue or dequeue would be O(n) depending on which side of the linked list you decide to insert into.
+A bad use case would be for a queue, where either enqueue or dequeue would be 𝛰(n) depending on which side of the linked list you decide to insert into.

 A common real world example of where lists are used is database queries.
 A database query could return no results `[]`, or some `[entity..]`, and there is